Rohan-cp/detective-dao/README.md

 # DetectiveDAO (built with [buildspace](https://buildspace.so/) x [thirdweb](https://thirdweb.com/dashboard))
-Visit here to join: [DetectiveDAO](https://detective-dao.rohanprashanth.repl.co/)
+Visit here to join!
+[DetectiveDAO](https://detective-dao.rohanprashanth.repl.co/)

 A fully-functional DAO built on the Goerli Testnet (our token is $INK) that allows: \
 -connecting your wallet with MetaMask \